-How old does my puppy have to be before they can start Day Care or Boarding?
+How old does my puppy have to be before they can start Boarding?

 Does Hidden Paws have Breed Restrictions?

 We do not have breed restrictions.
-Each dog is evaluated individually to see if they are a good fit for group socialization.
-We will observe their temperament, play style, and try them out with different dogs to see how they get along!
-If they are aggressive toward any human they will not be able to stay.
+Each dog is evaluated individually.
+We will observe their temperament, If they are aggressive toward any human they will not be able to stay.

 What do I need to bring for Overnight Boarding?

-All you need to bring for overnight boarding is your dog's food!
 We do not provide food, so you'll need to bring your dog's food in a ziplock labeled bag or container.
 Be sure to portion out each feeding so that we feed the correct amount, not to much or to less!!
 You do not need to bring any toys or treats, we have plenty of those!
-We request that you do not bring bring blankets, dog beds, or pillows from home as we have all of that here!
-Your dog may love and respect his nice dog bed in the comfort of your home, but all too often we see the anxiety or nervousness of being in a boarding facility result in soiled or destroyed dog beds, chewed up blankets, etc. We request that you leave these items at home.
+We request that you bring a older blanket or small bed for your dog to sleep on, Hidden Paws does not supply sleeping extras, all too often we see the anxiety or nervousness of being in a boarding facility result in soiled or destroyed dog beds, chewed up blankets etc.

 What is a Typical Day Like For My Dog?

 When your dog first arrives they will be let out to potty, then they will be settled into their kennel with water and blankets.
 The dogs will be fed in the mornings, noon, and evening depending on your feeding schedule.
-Dogs will rotate through outdoor play time and indoor rest with their play group throughout the day.
-Groups are rotated through our play yards and also take breaks inside their kennels while other play groups are taking their turn outside.
-We rotate the groups every two hours.
-So on most days, your dog would be outside for 15 to 30 minutes playing with its group, and then rest inside for 1 to 1 1/2 hours until their next turn outside, and we do this rotation all day.
-All play groups are monitored by staff to keep the play safe and fun for everyone!
+Dogs will rotate through outdoor play time and indoor rest throughout the day.
+So on most days, your dog would be outside for 15 to 30 minutes playing and then rest inside for 2 to 2 1/2 hours until their next turn outside, and we do this rotation all day.

 How much time are the dogs outside?

-We give the dogs time to run free and play with other dogs in our large play yards!
-Play Groups are constantly rotated throughout the entire day so that we maximize all of the dogs play time.
+We give the dogs time to run free and play in our large play yard!
 We are mindful of the individual needs of each dog in our care.
 Some dogs will require more frequent breaks, which are always given.